Direct line to the kitchen

 Where do my games go?

-Into a local library on your device.
-There is no cloud library and no account.
+Into a saved game list on your device.
 You can browse your games, review them move by move, and export each one as PGN.

 How do I export a PGN?

-Open the game from your library and use the in-app share sheet.
-The app produces standard PGN that opens in any chess tool.
+Open the game from your library and use the share menu.
+The app makes a standard PGN that opens in any chess tool.

 What computer opponents are included?

-Six fixed profiles span roughly 250 to 1400 Elo: Practice Pawn, Michelle, Emmy, Theo, David, and Abby.
-Nib has a custom-strength slider from about 100 to 3000.
-These are presentation targets, not official ratings.
-All of them run locally on your device.
+Six computer players range from very easy to harder: Practice Pawn, Michelle, Emmy, Theo, David, and Abby.
+Nib has a strength slider when you want to set the level yourself.
+These are rough guides, not official ratings.
+All of them run on your device.

 Will real-board capture always be perfect?

 No. Lighting, board style, piece shape, and hands near the board can all matter.
-Capture is designed to show uncertainty and let you correct the position instead of silently inventing a game.
+Capture shows uncertainty and lets you correct the position instead of silently making up a move.

 Where is my progress stored?